Welcome from Professor David Brunckhorst

 The social, cultural and sporting aspects of co-ed college life are also vital to our students’ development and enjoyment.
-UQ Pipe Band at Emmanuel College, Theatre Restaurant, Choralfest, Dancefest, and the annual Emmanuel International Rugby 7s tournament are just a few of the fun activities in which students can participate.
+Emmanuel College Highlanders at The University of Queensland pipe band, Theatre Restaurant, Choralfest, Dancefest, and the annual Emmanuel International Rugby 7s tournament are just a few of the fun activities in which students can participate.
 The bonds formed in a co-educational college, such as Emmanuel, build resilience and character, and lead to meaningful relationships and life-long friendships.
 Our students leave College as young men and women prepared for life after university, transformed by absorbing different ideas and opinions and by mixing with people from diverse backgrounds and faiths.

 My studies in marine biology and landscape ecology involve researching how social and ecological interactions of the past and present will shape the future; this raises the question of what kind of future do we want to commit to?
 Emmanuel College is committed to the past, present and future through our alumni, current students and students yet to come — collectively they will forge new futures.